the mobile montage

 Development experience includes but is not limited to:

-Operating Systems/Platforms: Linux, Windows, Mac/iPhone, Google Android, Motorola EZx (embedded Linux), Java Mobile Edition
+Operating Systems/Platforms: Linux, Windows, Mac/iOS, Google Android, Java Mobile Edition

 Languages: C/C++, Java, Objective-C, Ruby, Perl